tatmanblue/rust-aries-agent/docs/ORDER_OF_WORK.md

 ## Decisions to be done
 1. Will the host handle different transport layers or should different hosts be used to provide the different transport layers (eg: gRPC, websockets, etc....)

+## Additional Developer information
+Additional information for developers and contributors can be found [here](./DEVELOPER_DOCUMENTATION.md).